APO-SRE/cisco-hybrid-ai-ml-azure-local/docs/code_structure.md

 ## Overview

-The code in this repository is designed to facilitate the deployment of a hybrid AI/ML solution on Azure Stack HCI with Cisco UCS hardware.
+The code in this repository is designed to facilitate the deployment of a hybrid AI/ML solution on Azure Local with Cisco UCS hardware.
 It primarily focuses on:

 - **Training Pipeline**: Scripts and configurations for training machine learning models.
 - **Scoring Pipeline**: Scripts for model inference and scoring.